TeoNikolov/genea_visualizer/scripts/README.md

 # Scripts
 `data_downsample.py`
 This script downsamples the `.bvh` files from 90 fps to 30 fps.
+Under the hood, the script:
+1. Reads the `.bvh` file
+2. Copies the original skeletal hierarchy to a new file
+3. Updates the number of frames in the file
+4. Updates the time delta to 0.03333333 (30 fps)
+5. Reads the mocap data in batches of 3 lines.
+Here, every 1st and 3rd line is discarded.
+Only the 2nd line is preserved.
-Under the hood, the script reads the `.bvh` files, deletes every 1st, 3rd, and 4th line, updates the time delta to 0.03333333 (30 fps) and saves a new `.bvh` file with a modified filename: `file.bvh` -> `file_30fps.bvh`
+6. The new `.bvh` file is saved with a modified filename: `file.bvh` -> `file_30fps.bvh`

 `_data_mobu_tpose_bvh.py`
 This script is used in Autodesk MotionBuilder.
 It imports a BVH from the dataset containing animation data, and extracts a single-frame T-posed skeleton from it for further processing.
 The T-pose is extracted by importing an FBX file of an avatar which was already T-posed by an animator.
 By doing so, it was easy to extract a T-posed skeleton from the animation data by copying over the rotation values of the FBX skeleton to the BVH skeleton.
 The extracted BVH skeleton is then saved to disk temporarily.